Values, Principles, and Responsibilities

 Being more than just a tutor

 Mentees often do not seek out help when they need it.
-A good mentor must be proactive.
+A good mentor or leader must be proactive.
 If a mentee is slow to respond, send reminders; following up with phone calls demonstrates commitment and sincerity.
 Coming prepared to meetings and adjusting them to meet mentees’ needs, meeting in places conducive to study, and keeping track of and managing events in a calendar are all examples of proactivity.

 In order to accommodate and serve as many mentees as is possible, a mentor must be flexible both in schedule and in mind.
 Some mentees can only meet once or twice a week.
-Being able to reasonably accommodate a variety of mentees with different schedules and learning styles is necessary.
-Moreover, a mentor needs to recognize that mentees have different needs—some study techniques may work better for some than others.
+Being able to reasonably accommodate a variety of mentees with different schedules and/or learning styles is necessary.
+Moreover, a mentor or leader needs to recognize that mentees have different needs—some study techniques may work better for some than others.
 Flexibility is critical to effective mentoring.

 Leading by example

-A mentor should have goals for the mentee, but no solid expectations.
+A mentor or leader should have goals for the mentee, but no solid expectations.
 Some Mentoring for Success Program participants are only a short step away from high school and may not be completely ready to begin living on their own.
 Expecting a mentee to have an instantaneous transformation from the maturity of a high school student to that of a college student is unrealistic.
-It is up to the mentor to set the example and demonstrate how to be a successful college student.
+It is up to the mentor or leader to set the example and demonstrate how to be a successful college student.